camelCasedAditya/mindmaze/README.md

 - Run any appropriate migrations (if prompted, when you run the site)
   - `python manage.py migrate`

+- (First-time) Setup admin user in your local DB
+  - `python manage.py createsuperuser`

 - Run the webiste
   - `python manage.py runserver`

+- (First-time) Setup Training Terms and Levels
+  - Login via django admin panel (http://127.0.0.1:8000/)
+  - Create a Training Term
+  - Create the appropriate Training Levels (the names should match exactly as below)
+    - Level_1
+    - Level_2
+    - Level_3
+    - Level_4
+    - Elite_Level
+  - Create 1 or more puzzles that you want to test with

+- Now you can create a test training user and login with that user and play around